Can I Get Life Insurance If I Smoke? You Sure Can But It'll Cost Ya!

-I think a lot of it has to do with the unknown nature of your physical wellbeing until you get the actual results back.
-Hey let’s face it, no one really enjoys having blood drawn at the doc.
+I think a lot of it concerns the unknown nature of your physical well-being until you get the actual results back.
+Let’s face it: no one enjoys having blood drawn at the doctor’s office.

 Almost all of us have that moment or two when we think – what if something is wrong?

-The good news is, thankfully most of us are healthier than we think.
+The good news is, thankfully, that most of us are healthier than we think.

 …but what if you smoke?
 Does that knock you out of the running for life insurance coverage altogether?

-My Name is James Heidebrecht - I'm the Founder of Policy Architects and I Smoke the Occasional Cigar
+My Name is James Heidebrecht – I’m the Founder of Policy Architects, and I Enjoy the Occasional Cigar

-Yep, I sure do!
-Don’t get me wrong I don’t partake often, it’s a celebratory sort of thing.
-My brother and I like to hang out on his front porch on the first warm day to celebrate spring with a nice bottle of red wine…
+Don’t get me wrong, I don’t partake often; it’s a celebratory sort of thing.
+My brother and I like to hang out on his front porch on the first warm day to celebrate spring with a cigar and a nice bottle of red wine…

-So did I tell my agent when I bought my policy?
+Did I tell my agent when I bought my policy?
 After all, I rarely smoke a cigar.
-Why risk it right?
+Why risk it?

-But I bet you’re asking yourself if this disclosure impacted my application process?
+But I bet you ask yourself if this disclosure impacted my application process.
 Not really.

-Good News!
-YES You Can Get Life Insurance If You Smoke
+Smoking and Life Insurance: Can you Get Life Insurance If You Smoke?

 If you are wondering – can I get life insurance if I smoke?

-Remember life insurance is all about assessing risk friends.
-When you answer the questions your agent poses and take that medical exam – the life insurance company compiles that data and assigns you a “rating”.
+Remember, life insurance is all about assessing risky friends.
+When you answer your agent’s questions and take that medical exam, the life insurance company compiles that data and assigns you a “rating.”

-A rating is a way to put you into a risk category that corresponds with your age.
+A rating assigns you a risk category corresponding to your age.
 Your rating determines what you pay.

-People called underwriters are professionals that are tasked with coming up with your rating.
-They consider your personal medical condition, that of your immediate family, your lifestyle and age to generate your monthly or annual premium.
+Underwriters are professionals who determine your rating.
+They consider your medical condition, that of your immediate family, lifestyle, and age to generate your monthly or annual premium.

 Yep!
-This is because smoking is known to reduce the number of years you will be on this planet.
+This is because smoking is known to reduce the number of years you are on this planet.
 To give you an idea of how harmful smoking is…

-…the life expectancy of a smoker is a full decade less than a smoker.
+…the life expectancy of a smoker is an entire decade less than that of a smoker.
 OUCH!

 Life Insurance & The Occasional Cigar